Text is usually added to a page using WYSIWYG editor. If you need to insert text, you can either type it in, or paste it in from a plain text editor.

 Formatting TextFormat text using the items in the WYSIWYG toolbar, including the Format menu.

 Click on the down-facing arrow to the right of where it says Format on the toolbar.
 From the dropdown menu that appears, click on Paragraph (for normal text) or select the heading format that you wish to apply to your text.
-Learn more about formatting text and other elements on the Formatting Text page.
+Learn more about formatting text and other elements on the Styles and Formats page.

 You can use the other items on the toolbar to format your text as well.
 Highlight a word, phrase, etc. then click on the appropriate tool to apply bolding, add bullet points, etc. Learn more on the WYSIWYG editor page.